utdata/rwdir/05-transform.Rmd

 ![Wells data imported](images/transform-wells-import.png){width=600px}

-Now we are back to where we eneded with the first notebook.
+Now we are back to where we ended with the first notebook.

 ## Goals